TheOneDoc/Gentoo-LUKS-LVM-BTRFS/index.md

 ```

 #### EFI File system creation
-This setup will put the EFI partion on the /boot mount point
 ```
 mkfs.fat -F 32 -n EFI /dev/vda1
 ```

 #### LUKS Partition creation

-Format the Partion for the use as LUKS Container
 ```
 cryptsetup luksFormat /dev/vda2
 ```